 HD Audio/AC 97 – AC97 and HD Audio are sound codecs created by Intel to provide an audio standard for motherboards, modems and sound cards.
 Comprised of a hardware controller and analog codec, AC97 provides 16- or 20-bit audio at sampling rates of 96kHz for stereo and 48kHz for multichannel use.
 HD Audio was Intel’s 2004 successor to AC97 and provides for more channels, although it is not backwards compatible.
 Most systems not employed in professional audio applications use AC 97/HD Audio for sound output.

-HDMI Connector – A flat, D-shaped connector for video that is compatible with HD televisions.
+HDMI connector – A flat, D-shaped connector for digital video that is compatible with HD televisions.
 HDMI is designed to carry audio, and later revisions can also carry a network signal.
-HDMI currently tops out at 4K @ 30Hz, making it unsuitable for 4K display without further revision.
+HDMI 2.1 currently supports resolutions up to 10K at 120Hz, Dynamic HDR and variable refresh rates.

 Header – A set of pins on a logic board that can be opened or closed with a jumper or ribbon cable for configuration, input or output purposes.
 These are often grouped by function, such as audio or USB.